 • Subjects working night shifts.
 A maximum of 2 night shifts per week is permitted except within 3 days prior to a study visit.
 Night shifts are not allowed during visits at which ABPM is recorded.

-• Treatment with any medication which may affect BP and/or treatment with high dose of loop diuretics (i.e., furosemide greater than 80 mg/day, or equivalent dosage of other loop diuretics).
+• Treatment with any medication which may affect BP (e.g., treatment of psychiatric diseases).

 • Treatment with any other ERAs.

-• Treatment with another investigational treatment within 3 months prior to
+• Planned treatment, or treatment with another investigational treatment within 3 months prior to Screening

 • ALT or AST > 3 times the upper limit of normal range, or severe hepatic impairment;